apache/activemq-artemis-console/Releasing.md

 scm.tag=1.0.0
 ```

-## Closing the staging repository
+## Closing the staging repositories

+A staging repository will be created for the main release, and another created for the relcations deployed separately.
-Give the staging repository contents a quick inspection using the content navigation area, then proceed to close the
+Give the staging repositories contents a quick inspection using the content navigation area, then proceed to close the
-staging repo using the "Close" button on Nexus website, locking it from further modification and exposing its contents
+staging repos using the "Close" button on Nexus website, locking them from further modification and exposing their contents
-at a staging URL to allow testing.
+at staging URLs to allow testing.
 Set a description such as "Artemis Console <version> (RC1)" while closing.

 ## Stage the release to the dist dev area